 Can my child celebrate his/her birthday

 at school?
-Yes, but please avoid bringing in high
+Yes, but please check with your

 Is there a snack each day?
 Most

 Please send healthy food for your child to eat.

 the allergy on the child’s medical form and talk to your child’s teacher about

 specific allergies so the classroom activities can be planned accordingly.

 Will my child need any of his/her toys